Think the Shasta County area is a summer only attraction? Well guess again.

 The 217-foot pylon acts as a sundial, telling time on a tile covered garden border on the north side of the bridge.

-The bridge resembles a bird in flight and symbolizes the overcoming of adversity.
+The bridge resembles a bird in flight; symbolizing the overcoming of adversity.

 Deemed the largest working sundial in the world… soaring over the Sacramento River… you can take a casual stroll… bike… or jog across it.